 A few reports are emerging of users who simply cannot get the Mojave installation to complete, typically encountering a fatal DiskManagement error -69854.
 These seem to be related to failure to convert Fusion Drives to APFS, and may also be associated with the use of FileVault encryption.

 It should be possible to reformat the Fusion Drive (or boot SSD) in Recovery mode, or when booted from a USB bootable installer, and perform a clean install.
 If affected, it is worth contacting Apple Support, so that they can know how frequent this problem is.

 Boot Camp – can’t install Windows on partition after Mojave

-If you have an iMac 27-inch Late 2012 with a 3 TB hard disk and an existing Boot Camp partition, you must remove that partition using Boot Camp Assistant before you can install Mojave, according to an Apple support note.
+If you have an iMac 27-inch Late 2012, Late 2013, or Late 2014 with a 3 TB hard disk and an existing Boot Camp partition, you must remove that partition using Boot Camp Assistant before you can install Mojave, according to an Apple support note.
 If you install Mojave with the Boot Camp partition still in place, you will then be unable to install Windows on it.
 Other models and configurations are not, apparently, affected.

 iCloud Drive document sharing – versions erratic and unreliable